rcsgrv/EclipseSoftwareHelpDesk/README.md

 ### Seed Data

 When the application is ran for the first time, seed data will be generated.
-This seed data consists of 10 users and 10 tickets.
+This seed data consists of 10 users, 10 tickets, and 10 comments.

 - The first 2 users have administrative access and will have the following credentials:
 - - Email Address: user{n}@recruitment-software.co.uk